JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Users with the "Project Developer" [role](managing-roles-and-permissions.md) can now download and view the `.teamcity/settings/buildSettings.xml` [hidden artifact](build-artifact.md#Hidden+Artifacts).
 Previously, this action required the "Edit project" permission that is enabled for "Project Administrator" and higher roles.
 * Agent pages no longer display the **Open SSM Terminal** action link.
 This functionality was deprecated in favor of more generic **Open Terminal** button.
 See [](what-s-new-in-teamcity.md#Interactive+Agent+Terminals) for more details.
+* Configurations with [agent-side checkout](vcs-checkout-mode.md) mode do not support postixes in checkout directory paths (for instance, `+:src/main => src/main/postfixDirectory`).
+If you specified a postfix in checkout rules, previous TeamCity versions silently swallowed this error and ran builds that ignored your postfixes.
+Starting with version 2023.05, TeamCity shows the corresponding error message and does not allow new builds to start.
+See this section for more information: [](git.md#Limitations).